AlexQ6/Mern-project-part-A/README.md

 ### Content management system (Admin UI)

+Julie is a cafe owner of cafe XYZ for 6 years now.
+Recent time it has become very clear to her that an online presence and service is crucial for business operations and growth.
+She wants to bring her products to more customers and at the same time reduce crowding at the establishment

 - As an admin I want to be able to
   - see and edit all website content from one place, so it is easier to manage
   - quickly add, edit and remove menu items so the website will be up to date